Pristina: An Airport Too Far

 “Yes… SACEUR?”
 The man replied, hesitantly and with slight bemusement.

 Clark seemed particularly prone to strong reactions whenever the Russians were involved.
-Both General and Admiral witnessed this when Clark became briefly convinced that the Russians were trying to sail their Black Sea Fleet into the Mediterranean to impede NATO operations.
+Jackson and Ellis had witnessed this when Clark became briefly convinced that the Russians were trying to sail their Black Sea Fleet into the Mediterranean to impede NATO operations.
 Clark had demanded that Ellis do something about it, suggesting he lean on Turkey and force them to deny Russian warships permission to cross the Bosphorus.

 “SACEUR, I can’t do that.”
 The Admiral patiently explained.
 He pointed out that it would break the Montreux Convention, something that even in WW2 no nation had been prepared to do.